verrazzano/docs/content/en/docs/networking/security/net-security.md

 ### WebLogic domain access
 For WebLogic applications, the WebLogic operator must have access to the domain Pods for two reasons.
-First it must access the domain servers to get health status, second it must inject configuration into the Monitoring Exporter sidecar running in the domain server Pods.
+First, it must access the domain servers to get health status, second it must inject configuration into the Monitoring Exporter sidecar running in the domain server Pods.
 When a WebLogic domain is created, adds an additional source in the `principals` section to permit that access.